GuptaSiddhant/arcadia/README.md

 - Developer can see sales statistics (charts and graphs) of all games in the **Dev Center**.
 All transactions can be seen in the **Profile** Area, with details like Date, Game, Player, Amount and Payment_result.
 - A developer can only add games to his/her respective profile, and then only he/she can modify/remove the game.
 - Developers can play their own submitted games without purchasing them.
+- Games can also be submitted for 0 price which will make the game *Free to Play*.

 #### Game/service interaction / 200